PioCang/flexisource-challenge/README.md

 I've made the following decisions in order to accelerate and simplify the logic of the app without contravening the bullet points laid out in the Coding Challenge Document.
 Admittedly, these design decisions are ***frankly absurd*** for a trading app.
-These premises that do not hold in the real world (and would be catastrophic to the concept of finance as we know it).
+These premises do not hold in the real world (and would be catastrophic to the concept of finance as we know it).

 1. Users have unlimited purchasing power.